Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 The next couple of code blocks (under "Load dataset metadata") analyze the downloaded meta-data and display a table containing annotation-id's for the various metrics defined in the dataset.

-* **Action** Once you reach the code block titled "Built-in Statistics", make sure the value assigned to the field `rendered_object_info_definition_id` matches the id displayed for this metric in the table output by the code block immediately before it.
+* **Action**: Once you reach the code block titled "Built-in Statistics", make sure the value assigned to the field `rendered_object_info_definition_id` matches the id displayed for this metric in the table output by the code block immediately before it.
 The screenshot below demonstrates this (note that your ids might differ from the ones here):

 <p align="center">
 <img src="Images/di_usim_4.png"/>
 </p>

 Follow the rest of the steps inside the notebook to generate a variety of plots and stats.
-Keep in mind that this notebook is provided just as an example, but you can modify and extend to your own needs, using the tools provided by the [Dataset Insights framework](https://datasetinsights.readthedocs.io/en/latest/).
+Keep in mind that this notebook is provided just as an example, and you can modify and extend it according to your own needs using the tools provided by the [Dataset Insights framework](https://datasetinsights.readthedocs.io/en/latest/).

 **Important note regarding data size**: In the "Annotation Visualization" section of the notebook, you will download all the files present in the dataset, including images.
-The example dataset we created here contains 20,000 images (one for each Iteration), and would be have a size of around 50 GB.
-Therefore, make sure you account for storage before you run the corresponding code block.
+The example dataset we created here contains 20,000 images (one for each Iteration), and would have a size of around 50 GB.
+Therefore, it is best to account for storage needs before you run the corresponding code block.